pywirrarika/naki/README.md

 - [Morphological Analyzer for the Bribri language of the Chibchense family](http://morphology.bribri.net/)

 **Scientific Papers**

+- Moeller, S., Kazeminejad, G., Cowell, A., & Hulden, M. (2018).
+[A Neural Morphological Analyzer for Arapaho Verbs Learned from a Finite State Transducer](http://www.aclweb.org/anthology/W18-4802).
+In Proceedings of the Workshop on Computational Modeling of Polysynthetic Languages (pp. 12-20).

+- Littell, P. (2018).
+[Finite-state morphology for Kwak'wala: A phonological approach](http://www.aclweb.org/anthology/W18-4803).
+In Proceedings of the Workshop on Computational Modeling of Polysynthetic Languages (pp. 21-30).

+- Andriyanets, V., & Tyers, F. (2018).
+[A prototype finite-state morphological analyser for Chukchi](http://www.aclweb.org/anthology/W18-4804).
+In Proceedings of the Workshop on Computational Modeling of Polysynthetic Languages (pp. 31-40).

+- Kazantseva, A., Maracle, O. B., & Pine, A. (2018).
+[Kawennón: nis: the Wordmaker for Kanyen'kéha](http://www.aclweb.org/anthology/W18-4806).
+In Proceedings of the Workshop on Computational Modeling of Polysynthetic Languages (pp. 53-64).

 - Kann, K., Mager, M., Meza-Ruiz, I., & Schütze, H. (2018).
 [Fortification of Neural Morphological Segmentation Models for Polysynthetic Minimal-Resource Languages](https://arxiv.org/pdf/1804.06024.pdf). *16th Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies NAACL-HLT*, New Orleans, Louisiana, US.
 June, 2018..

 - Antti Arppe, Christopher Cox, Mans Hulden, Jordan Lachler, Sjur N. Moshagen, Miikka Silfverberg & Trond Trosterud (2017) [Computational modeling of the verb in Dene languages](http://altlab.artsrn.ualberta.ca/wp-content/uploads/2017/05/ComputationalModelingofVerbsinDeneLanguages_170402.pdf).
 The case of Tsuut’ina.
 Working Papers in Athabascan Linguistics (“Red Book” series), Alaska Native Language Center, pp. 51-68.